West Side’s Mission Program

-MARILYN KAINO coordinates the Catch the Rain Program for Women’s Enterprises International in Seattle.
+MARILYN KAINO coordinates the Catch the Rain Program for Path from Poverty in Seattle.
 She organizes groups of women in the U.S. who partner with groups of women in Kenya for the purchase of rain catchment systems to help alleviate this most urgent problem.
 She also oversees their partnership with women in micro-enterprise projects in Indonesia.

 MICHAEL and OETJE MADANY Following years of mission work in East Africa, Michael has developed an extensive radio and Internet outreach to the East African diaspora around the world and Oetje to East African refugees in the Seattle area.